USA-RedDragon/DMRHub/README.md

 - details page for repeater with lastheard
 - details page for user with lastheard and repeaters
 - users should be able to edit their name and callsign
-- error handling needs to be double checked
 - Fix MSTCL on master shutdown (signal trap)
 - Hoseline equivalent
 - distributed database?
 Maybe OLSR can help with the "where do I point my pi-star" problem that isn't a SPOF?